 Montana Recreational Marijuana Overview: There were two initiatives, I-190 and CI-118, on the Nov 2020 ballot to legalize adult-use marijuana in Montana.
 I-190 and CI-118 are not opposing or competing initiatives, the two initiatives work in tandem.
 I-190 is a statutory measure that would legalize, regulate, and tax adult-use marijuana in Montana; CI-118 is a constitutional amendment that would give the state the authority to set the minimum age of marijuana consumption at 21.
 Under the statutory proposal, marijuana sales would be taxed at 20%.
 The law would give Montana medical marijuana providers first entry into the adult-use market, allow for limited personal possession and cultivation, tightly regulate production and distribution, shift regulatory authority for marijuana to the Montana Department of Revenue, and create new funds for veterans, healthcare, education, infrastructure and conservation efforts.

 2004 – State legalized medical marijuana.
 Access to medical marijuana was through a caregiver collective program.

 2016 – State legalized a legal dispensing system, allowing for licensed medical marijuana businesses.

-2019 – State legalized a bill making major amendments to the medical marijuana program.
+2019 – The state legalized a bill making major amendments to the medical marijuana program.

-Nov 3, 2020 – Voters to vote on initiatives to legalize adult-use marijuana.
+Nov 3, 2020 – Initiatives passed to legalize adult-use marijuana.